MicrosoftLearning/AI-102-AIEngineer/Instructions/15-computer-vision.md

         print(" -'{}' (confidence: {:.2f}%)".format(tag.name, tag.confidence * 100))
 ```

-2. Save your changes and run the program once for each of the image files in the **images** folder, changing the file name in the **Main** function and observing that in addition to the image caption, a list of suggested tags is displayed.
+2. Save your changes and run the program once for each of the image files in the **images** folder, observing that in addition to the image caption, a list of suggested tags is displayed.

 ## Get image categories